Wild pitch helps Yanks beat Mets, snap skid | Sports-Games

 Before the Mets tied it, Happ's first start in nearly two weeks was among his best since joining the Yankees in a trade from Toronto in July 2018.
 The left-hander produced his longest outing since joining the Yankees, allowing three singles.
 He struck out five, walked none and threw 90 pitches on a day when he threw first-pitch strikes to 16 of 23 hitters.

-In his longest start since entering the rotation, Gsellman allowed one run on four hits in four innings while striking out four without a walk and throwing 57 pitches. --Field Level Media
+In his longest start since entering the rotation, Gsellman allowed one run on four hits in four innings while striking out four.
+He walked none and threw 57 pitches. --Field Level Media